andrevidela/Research-report/Thesis/index.md

 While the initial list of fancy words in the introduction is nice it suffers from being superficial and therefore incomplete.
 These are more details definitions using examples and imagery

-## Linearity / Quantity / Multiplicity

-Used interchangably most of the time.
-They refer the the number of type a variable is expected to be used.

-## Linear types
-Linear types describe values that can be used exactly 0 times, exactly 1 time or have no restriction put on them

 ## Affine types
 Affine types describe values that can be used at most 0 times, at most 1 times or at most infinitely many times (aka no restrictions)

-## Monad
-A mathematical structure that allows to encapsulate _change in a context_.
-For example `Maybe` is a Monad because it creates a context in which the values we are manipulating might be absent.

 ## Co-monad / Comonad
 A mathematical structure that allows to encapsulate _access to a context_.
 For example `List` is a Comonad because it allows us to work in a context were the value we manipulate is one out of many available to us, those other values available to us are the other values of the list.

+## Indexed type

+A _type parameter_ that changes with the values that inhabit the type.
+For example `["a", "b", "c"] : Vect 3 String` has index `3` and a type parameter `String`, because it has `3` elements and the elements are Strings.
+If the value was ``[`"a", “b”]`` then the type would become `Vect 2 String`, the index would change from `3` to `2`, but the type parameter would stay as `String`.

-## Semiring
+## Implicit argument
-A mathematical structure that requires its values to be combined with `+` and `*` in the ways you expect from natural numbers

 ## Lattice
 A mathematical structure that relates values to one another in a way that doesn't allow arbitrary comparaison between two arbitrary values.
 Here is a pretty picture of one:

 As you can see we can't really tell what's going on  between X and Y, they aren't related directly, but we can tell that they are both smaller than W and greater than Z

+## Linear types
+Linear types describe values that can be used exactly 0 times, exactly 1 time or have no restriction put on them

+## Linearity / Multiplicity

+Used interchangeably most of the time.
+They refer the the number of times a variable is expected to be used.
+Technically there is a slight difference between those three terms:

+- Linearity refers to variables that can be used exactly once
+- Multiplicity refers to the number of times a variable can be used.
+Not only exactly once, and not only just numbers.

+## Monad
+A mathematical structure that allows to encapsulate _change in a context_.
+For example `Maybe` is a Monad because it creates a context in which the values we are manipulating might be absent.

+## Pattern matching

+## Semiring
+A mathematical structure that requires its values to be combined with `+` and `*` in the ways you expect from natural numbers

 ## Syntax
 The structure of some piece of information, usual in the form of _text_.
 Syntax itself does not convey any meaning.
 Imagine this piece of data